ythuang0522/homopolish/README.md

 # Introduction
 Homopolish is a genome polisher originally developed for Nanopore and subsequently extended for PacBio CLR.
 It generates a high-quality genome (>Q50) for virus, bacteria, and fungus.
 Nanopore/PacBio systematic errors are corrected by retreiving homologs from closely-related genomes and polished by an SVM.
-When paired with Racon and Medaka, the genomes can reach Q50-90 (>99.999%) accuracy on Nanopore R9.4/10.3 flowcells (Guppy >3.x).
-For PacBio CLR, Homopolish also improves the majority of Flye-assembled genomes to Q90 (see [Reference](#reference)).
+When paired with Racon and Medaka, the genome quality can reach Q50-90 (>99.999%) on Nanopore R9.4/10.3 flowcells (Guppy >3.4).
+For PacBio CLR, Homopolish also improves the majority of Flye-assembled genomes to Q90 (see [Accuracy](#accuracy)).

 # Installation
 Homopolish is recommendated to install and run within a conda environment